Wild Cowal - Home to Scotland's Finest Spa?

 Cowal - The Journey is Half the Fun

 Getting to Cowal is half the fun.
 I love leaving the hustle and bustle of urban Scotland behind, sailing out across the Firth of Clyde.
-The 35 minute CalMac crossing to the Isle of Bute allows just enough time to grab a coffee and a cake from Bute's Electric Bakery, as the hills of Cowal loom temptingly into view.
+The 35 minute CalMac crossing to the allows just enough time to grab a coffee and a cake from Bute's Electric Bakery, as the hills of Cowal loom temptingly into view.
 A quick drive around Bute's coast and it is time for the super cute wee trip from Rhubodach across to Colintraive on Cowal.
 This - the Kyles of Bute - is a gorgeous, but often forgotten beauty spot.
 I've taken ferries all around the world, but this trip is up there as possibly the shortest ferry trip on the planet.
 My wee girls didn't believe it when I pointed out where we were going (3mins, 42 seconds away).
 Don't go to the toilet or you will miss the journey!

 If you're coming from the north or west the other option is the 25-minute sailing from Tarbert on the Kintyre Peninsula right to the slipway at Portavadie itself.
 I'd thoroughly recommend making a loop of a trip to Cowal, going out via Bute and back via Kintyre.
 CalMac have a range of fares and passes to make this a great value option, especially now that the Road Equivalent Tariff (RET) has kicked in.

 However you get here Portavadie is a striking sight.
 From the rugged coast and brooding forested hills of Cowal this gleaming glass and steel leviathan appears to rise straight out of Loch Fyne.
 It really is breathtaking, the main building sporting a tower that changes colour at night, not to mention the state-of-the-art 240-berth marina that lies at its heart.